GHzytp/quantem/README.md

 ## Citing

-If you use quantem in your research, please cite this repository as the relevant paper(s) for any module(s) that you used:
+If you use quantem in your research, please cite this repository as well as the relevant paper(s) for any module(s) that you used:

 - **quantem (software)**: please cite the version you used.
 Ready to use citations can be copied from the [Zenodo record](https://doi.org/10.5281/zenodo.18642593), or from the "Cite this repository" button on [GitHub](https://github.com/electronmicroscopy/quantem).